-This Design-Build student housing project consisted of 5 buildings, 750 beds also a bistro & market to support the students.
+This Design-Build student housing project consisted of the addition of 5 buildings, 750 beds, a bistro and market to support the student population.

 University of California, Irvine